CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Leslie worked with Swem under JR Gregg, and recommends against tracing outlines at any stage.
 They were both successful teachers.

-Divide your penmanship time equally between tracing, penmanship exercises, and copying a recent exercise carefully -- but keep it fluid.
+Divide your penmanship time equally between tracing, penmanship exercises (usually repeating the same shape, or a family of similar shapes and outlines), and copying a recent exercise carefully -- but keep it fluid.
 You are writing, not drawing.

 Once you know the shapes well, add speed to this, enough to make your writing smooth but not enough to sacrifice accuracy.